Associate Professor of English and American Literatures

 She is a member of the Editorial Board of JCDE (Journal of Contemporary Drama in English) and the Advisory Board of International Journal of Scottish Theatre and Screen.

-Cosmotopia: Transnational Identities in David Greig’s Theatre (2011) (edited with Anja Müller)
+Cosmotopia: Transnational Identities in David Greig’s Theatre, eds.
+Anja Müller and Clare Wallace (2011).

-Stewart Parker: Dramatis Personae and Other Writings (edited with Gerald Dawe and Maria Johnston, 2008)
+Stewart Parker: Dramatis Personae and Other Writings, eds.
+Gerald Dawe Maria Johnston and Clare Wallace (2008).

-Global Ireland: Irish Literatures in the New Millennium (edited with Ondřej Pilný, 2006)
+Global Ireland: Irish Literatures in the New Millennium, eds.
+Ondřej Pilný and Clare Wallace (2006).

-Giacomo Joyce: Envoys of the Other (edited with Louis Armand, 2002; expanded edition 2006)
+Giacomo Joyce: Envoys of the Other, eds.
+Louis Armand and Clare Wallace (2002; expanded edition 2006).

-She is a participant supervisor for MOVES – Migration and Modernity: Historical and Cultural Challenges, European Joint Doctorate.
+Participant supervisor for MOVES – Migration and Modernity: Historical and Cultural Challenges, European Joint Doctorate 2019-2023.

 I welcome thesis proposals in the following areas: BA and MA: Modern and contemporary theatre and drama, the short story, Irish literature and studies, Irish film, feminism and literature/theatre/culture.
 PhD: Contemporary theatre and drama (Irish, British, American), modern and contemporary Irish literature in English.